the0neWhoKnocks/poc.proxy-node-server-requests/README.md

 ## Metrics

-- Depending on Network latency, non-cached tests could take 4-5 seconds to run.
+- Depending on Network latency, non-cached tests could take 4-6 seconds to run.
-- Running tests with cached results halves the time.
+- Running tests with cached results halves the time at around 3 seconds.
-- If calls to `page.screenshot` were removed, running tests with cached results took a 3rd of the time (at about 1s to run).
+- If calls to `page.screenshot` were removed, running tests with cached results took a 3rd of the time (at about 1.5s to run).

 ---